| |

 10. | Justify Social Security ...
 Don't Save for Retirement It is a common question when investors review their retirement plan—should we include social security benefits into our retirement income projections?

 It seems the closer an investor is to retirement, the more likely he/she will include social security benefits into the analysis.
-Younger investors, however, may feel compelled to ...
+Younger investors, ...

 | |